Introducing Ethics Circle

-The semester-long program -- beginning in Spring 2020 -- kicks off with a half-day workshop allowing fellows get to know each other, and including a whirl-wind introduction to the leading ethical traditions in Western philosophy.
+The semester-long program -- beginning in January 2020 -- kicks off with a half-day workshop allowing fellows get to know each other, and including a whirl-wind introduction to the leading ethical traditions in Western philosophy.

 The workshop will be followed by monthly dinners with the community of fellows -- the Ethics Circle -- in which each participant presents their project question to the other fellows, and leads a discussion.